This 5-ingredient, 15-minute honey garlic chicken with an addictively delicious sauce is a perfect quick and easy weeknight dinner recipe!

 It gets glazed on to the chicken and simmered down and concentrated slightly so it’s ready to drip and drizzle all over your plate.
 Please, put it ALL over your plate!

-I also use this sauce in my slow cooker honey garlic chicken recipe, if you want to check that one out for a hands-off dinner you can start earlier in the day. 👍 Or try this Instant Pot honey garlic chicken for a different version.
+I also use this sauce in my slow cooker honey garlic chicken recipe, if you want to check that one out for a hands-off dinner you can start earlier in the day.

 There's also this 15-minute honey garlic pork chops if you're always looking for more pork chop recipes like me.

-But back to today's recipe.
+Back to today's recipe.
+Let's get cooking.

-- I do use and recommend low-sodium soy sauce so you can control the amount of sodium in this recipe.
+I use and recommend low-sodium soy sauce so you can control the amount of sodium in this recipe.
 You could also substitute a gluten-free tamari if you need this recipe to be gluten-free.

 I use brown rice, which takes a little longer, so I get that started first then I prep my chicken and get it cooking.
+While the chicken is going, I get a veggie ready to steam.
+For us it's usually broccoli, green beans or snow peas.
+You could also use a steam-in-the-bag veggie.

 - Sliced green onions